GWZO at the Leipzig Book Fair

 This panel discussion is dedicated to the anthology Young Poetry from Slovakia.
 Mladá poézia zo Slovenska.
 Editor Michal Tallo presents the bilingual selection featuring 13 young talents, including minority voices and experimental approaches.
 The volume reflects an open engagement with contemporary social issues and explores complex, compelling themes.
 The discussion will address the beauty, distinctiveness, and aesthetics of young Slovak poetry, as well as the cultural bridges between Slovakia and Germany.
 In its own way, this poetry sets itself apart from previous generations and invites audiences to (re)discover a vibrant Central European understanding of literature.

-Stefan Krause (GWZO) in conversation with editor Michal Tallo and translator Stefanie Bose
+Stephan Krause (GWZO) in conversation with editor Michal Tallo and translator Stefanie Bose

 Time: 7:30–8:30 pm

-Venie: GWZO, Speck's Hof, Reichsstr.
-4-6, 4th floor
+Venie: GWZO, Specks Hof, Reichsstr.
+4–6, 4th floor

-Saturday, 21 March,2026 (Please note: The event will be held in German)
+Saturday, 21 March 2026 (Please note: Event will be held in German)

 Since the nineteenth century, the Black Sea region has been at the centre of global political conflicts, linking the Balkans, the Caucasus and East Central Europe.
 The new Handbook on the History and Culture of the Black Sea Region brings together 39 international authors who analyse conflicts, cooperation, and processes of exchange from antiquity to the present, conceptualising the region as a distinct transcontinental space.
 The volume explores political orders, infrastructure, migration, as well as ethnic and religious entanglements that have shaped local societies, empires and nation-states and continue to structure current crises.